parallelcodefoundry/ParEval-Repo/data/microXOR/naive-gemini-cuda-to-omp/output-2/README.md

 ## Build

-To build microXOR, use `make`, setting `CUDA_ARCH` as appropriate for your system.
-For example, the following will build microXOR for an NVIDIA GPU with compute capability 80.
+To build microXOR, use `make` with `CXX_COMPILER` set to the correct compiler and `CUDA_ARCH` set to the appropriate target GPU architecture.
+For example, the following will build microXOR for an NVIDIA GPU with compute capability 80 using the Clang compiler: